Harivaṃśa

-The Adi Parva of describes the creation of the cosmos and the legendary history of the kings of the Solar and Lunar dynasties leading up to the birth of Krishna.
+The Adi Parva of Harivamsa describes the creation of the cosmos and the legendary history of the kings of the Solar and Lunar dynasties leading up to the birth of Krishna.
 Vishnu Parva recounts the history of Krishna up to the events prior to the Mahabharata.
 Bhavishya Parva, the third book, includes two alternate creation theories, hymns to Shiva and Vishnu and provides a description of the Kali Yuga.
 While the Harivamsa has been regarded as an important source of information on the origin of Vishnu's incarnation Krishna, there has been speculation as to whether this text was derived from an earlier text and what its relationship is to the Brahma Purana, another text that deals with the origins of Krishna.

 Chronology

 The bulk of the text is derived from two traditions, the pañcalakṣaṇa tradition, that is, the five marks of the Purana corpus one of which is the vaṃśa genealogy, and stories about the life of Krishna as a herdsman.

 The text is complex, containing layers that go back to the 1st or 2nd centuries BCE.

+Probably there was an oral previous version because later in time, the text was enlarged by additions and was matched in style to the Mahabharata.

-The origin of this appendix is not precisely known but it is apparent that it was a part of the Mahabharata by the 1st century CE because "the poet Ashvaghosha quotes a couple of verses, attributing them to the Mahabharata, which are now only found in the Harivamsa" (Datta 1858).
+The origin of this appendix is not precisely known but it is apparent that it was a part of the Mahabharata by the 1st century CE because "the poet Ashvaghosha quotes a couple of verses, attributing them to the Mahabharata, which are now only found in the Harivamsa."

+Sivaprasad Bhattacharyya, also considered that Ashvaghosha referred to the Harivamsa, and found internal and external evidence that it was an authoritative text by the first century CE and that its later redaction took place around the end of the second or beginning of the third century CE.

+Edward Washburn Hopkins considered the Mahabharata increased by the addition of the Harivamsa c.
+200 CE, but also the possible existence of Harivamsa as part of the around hundred thousand verses within the Mahabharata as it can be attested in the Southern recension of the latter.

-Edward Washburn Hopkins considers the Harivamsa the latest parva of the Mahabharata.
-Hazra has dated the Purana to the 4th century CE on the basis of the description of the rasa lila in it.
-According to him, the Visnu Purana and the Bhagavata Purana belong to the 5th century CE and 6th century CE respectively.
+R. C. Hazra has dated the Purana to the 4th century CE on the basis of the description of the rasa lila in it, as according to him, the Visnu Purana and the Bhagavata Purana belong to the 5th century CE and 6th century CE respectively.
 According to Dikshit, the date of the Matsya Purana is 3rd century CE.
 When we compare the biography of Krishna, the account of Raji, and some other episodes as depicted in the Harivaṃśa, it appears to be anterior to the former.
 Therefore, the Viṣṇu parva and the Bhaviṣya parva can be dated to at least the 3rd century CE.